 Return the record r, but with field f changed to have value e.
 The type of the field must remain unchanged.

-'''
+Type inference is limited: r must have a completely known type up to f.
+This sometimes requires extra type annotations to make the type of r known.

 if c then a else b

-'''